devder/devder/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [ifeanyiiloabachied@gmail.com](mailto:ifeanyiiloabachied@gmail.com)
 * 🧠  I'm learning C++ and DevOps
-* ⚡  I'm an avid gamer 🎮
+* ⚡  Fun fact: I'm an avid gamer 🎮

 ### Skills